Sadhu Miranda

-Sadhu Miranda is a 2008 Indian Tamil-language comedy thriller film directed by Siddique, starring Prasanna, Kavya Madhavan and Abbas.
-Karunas and Manoj K. Jayan play supporting roles.
+Sadhu Miranda is a 2008 Indian Tamil-language comedy thriller film directed by Siddique, starring Prasanna, Abbas and Kavya Madhavan in the lead roles, while Karunas and Manoj K. Jayan play supporting roles.
 The music was composed by Deepak Dev, and cinematography was done by Prathap Kumar.
 The film was released on 8 February 2008.
 The story is about the transformation of a common man into a gangster.
 It was Abbas's 50th film as an actor.

-The film was remade in Telugu as Maaro.
+The film was a remake of the delayed Telugu film Maaro.
 The film is loosely based on the director's own 1995 Malayalam film Mannar Mathai Speaking which was based on the 1958 Alfred Hitchcock movie Vertigo.

 Plot

 The film begins with a robbery of 20 crores at the DID bank in Pondicherry, which belongs to the minister (Kota Srinivasa Rao).
 The robbers take hostages during the robbery and on encountering the police, they end up killing a college student.
 The story then shifts to Shiva/Sundaram (Prasanna), a visibly foolish person who is looking for David Raj (Manoj K. Jayan), where he saves a girl from getting molested by one of Raj's henchmen.
 Sundaram asks David for "stuff", telling that his friend Moorthy had asked him to get the stuff for Rs.
 10000 and sell it for Rs.
 20000.
 However, David, understanding that Moorthy is a fool, sends in 1 crore worth of heroin without the knowledge of Shiva (Raja Sridhar), saying that there will be a call to the phone he gives and tells him to deliver it to the address the caller says.
 Instead, David plans to get Sundaram caught red-handed dealing drugs by the police, so that they won't interfere in David's base of operations.
 However, Shiva goes the wrong way and comes across Priya (Kavya Madhavan) who is assisting an old lady carrying logs.
 Sundaram ends up helping her and in the meantime, another person with the same dress as Sundaram and a similar briefcase goes ahead and the police assume that he is Sundaram and catches that person.
 Sundaram then goes to see his friend Vellai (Karunas), where Vellai has taken money from a lender for interest to give to Shiva.
 At his place, they open up the package, and they both think it is toothpaste powder.
 In a comical twist, the moneylender and his assistant get caught by the police for dealing drugs.